batuhandemir98/batuhandemir98/README.md

 * 🌍  I'm based in Aydin, Turkey
 * 🚀  I'm currently working for [Hevy](http://hevyapp.com)
 * 🧠  I'm learning everything Javascript, more specifically NextJS at the moment
-* ⚡   Fun Fact: I'm going to compete in IPF Turkey Nationals Powerlifting Competition this year on Valentine's Day ❤️‍🔥
 * ☕️   I'm also a specialty coffee enthusiast

 ### Skills